observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 ##### 1. ETCD

-One option would be to use the Kubernetes' control plane as the backing data store for tenant's recording rules.
+One option would be to use the Kubernetes' control plane as the backing data store for tenant's recording and alerting rules.

 Pros:
 * Lowest possible overhead.
 No external storage is required to be orchestrated.
-* ETCD data model well suited for recording rules i.e. YAML.
+* ETCD data model well suited for recording and alerting rules i.e. YAML.
 * Storage permissions are managed as Kubernetes objects.
 * We could leverage Recording Rules CRDs and get validation for free (?)

 Cons:
 * Implicitly ties Observatorium's implementation into a Kubernetes environment.
 Hard to back out.
 * Large blast radius.
-With a large number of tenants and recording rules, we could un-intentionally impact the Kubernetes control plane's performance.
+With a large number of tenants and recording and alerting rules, we could un-intentionally impact the Kubernetes control plane's performance.
 * ETCD has a limit of 1.5MB per key / value pair so we can't store large files (but Prometheus operator seems to do this ok?).

 ##### 2. Object Storage

 Pros:
 * Users of Thanos project are likely to already have object storage configured and ready to use.
-* Recording rule data model is a good fit for object storage i.e. YAML.
+* Recording and alerting rule data model is a good fit for object storage i.e. YAML.

 Cons:
 * Unclear consistency semantics depending on object storage provider i.e. in the case of lots of writes, who wins?